 Updated Feb 1, 2020

-As of Feb 1, 2020, PaymentEvolution will remove all support for the protocols TLS 1.0 and 1.1.
+As of Feb 1, 2020, PaymentEvolution removed all support for the protocols TLS 1.0 and 1.1.
 After this date, any PaymentEvolution partner or customer whose browser or API client does not support TLS 1.2 will find that their applications or integrations that use the PaymentEvolution services will not work.
 Going forward, all new PaymentEvolution customers will only use TLS 1.2.

 For the best security, PaymentEvolution recommends upgrading to TLS 1.2 as soon as possible for your organization.
 This means you should use at least .NET 4.5 and the most recent version of your preferred internet browser, where it is the default option.